keptn/lifecycle-toolkit/docs/docs/reference/crd-reference/evaluationdefinition.md

 to [KeptnMetric](metric.md) queries.
-These are used as part of evaluation tasks that Keptn runs as part of pre- and post-analysis phases of a [workload](https://kubernetes.io/docs/concepts/workloads/) or application.
+These are used as part of evaluation tasks that Keptn runs as part of pre- and post-analysis phases of a `KeptnApp` or workload.

 ## Yaml Synopsis